Jeff Paul / Product Designer & Researcher

 Familiar patterns augmented for our unique requirements

-Though we recognized find and replace functionality as a common pattern (think Google Sheets, Microsoft Word, etc.), we had unique constraints based on the structure of the steps in the Editor and logic of these mapped data values.
+Though I recognized find and replace functionality as a common pattern (think Google Sheets, Microsoft Word, etc.), I had unique constraints based on the structure of the steps in the Editor and logic of these mapped data values.
 For instance, users can only use these data values in a linear fashion, as in, from a previous step to a subsequent step.

-For this feature, we were only concerned with static text and dynamic values.
-However, we had to think of how all the permutations of these inputs might be searched for and updated: static text for static text, dynamic value for dynamic value, static text for dynamic value, dynamic value for static text, as well as multiple gives and combinations of static text and dynamic values together.
+For this feature, I was only concerned with static text and dynamic values.
+However, I still had to think of how all the permutations of these inputs might be searched for and updated: static text for static text, dynamic value for dynamic value, static text for dynamic value, dynamic value for static text, as well as multiple gives and combinations of static text and dynamic values together.

 Static text